Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 Supplements of glutamic acid are usually free of any major side effects at least in the vast majority of people who have undergone such supplementation.
 All individuals who are affected by kidney or liver disease must not consume high amounts of any of the amino acids unless under the supervision of a healthcare professional.

 Medical supervision is necessary when supplements are used for the treatment of affected children.
-Glutamic acid and glutamine supplements may affect individuals with some form of sensitivity to monosodium glutamate (MSG), even if this compound is not similar to glutamic acid or glutamine.
+Glutamic acid and glutamine supplements may affect individuals with some form of sensitivity to monosodium glutamate (MSG).
 Such individuals might experience an allergic reaction to the amino acid supplements.
 A doctor should be consulted before any of these compounds are used for supplemental purposes.